-See how similar it can be to a relationship?
-Well, like any relationship, sometimes it may need a bit of work to rekindle the love and excitement from the start.
+See how similar a business can be to a relationship?
+Well, like any relationship, sometimes needs a bit of work to rekindle the love and excitement from the start.
 Here are 3 ways business owners can jump start love for their business again.

 1. Get outside help

 In a relationship, you might seek couple’s therapy, but sometimes an outside perspective can help remind why you loved your business or industry at the start and help rekindle some of that passion.